Philip Reinagle: Family

-Arty business
+Art copying business

-Philip was known for his copying as were his daughters Charlotte Reinagle and Frances Arabella Reinagle.
-The had both exhibited their work at the Royal Academy and British Institution but in 1807 they decided to make money copying the work of great masters.
+Reinagle was known for his copying as were his daughters Charlotte Reinagle and Frances Arabella Reinagle.
+They had both exhibited their work at the Royal Academy and British Institution but in 1807 they decided to make money copying the work of great masters.
 Each year valuable paintings were lent to the British Institution and although the two of them were not allowed to recreate a complete painting they were allowed to paint details from the larger paintings.
 They worked rapidly as the objective was to make money.
 They claimed to have three day cycle where each painting was made on the first day, sold on the second and on the third they spent the profits.
-Their siblings Oriana Georgina, Harriet and Philip Reinagle the younger all exhibited their works too.
+Their siblings Oriana Georgina, Harriet and Philip Reinagle the younger also exhibited works.